NPR books editor Petra Mayer dies at 46 – KION546

 By Ramishah Maruf, CNN Business

 NPR books editor Petra Mayer died Saturday at age 46, NPR reported.
-Mayer was a popular editor on NPR’s Culture desk, delighting readers and listeners with her outpouring of knowledge of cats, comics and science fiction, as well as her on-site reporting at Comic-Con.
+Mayer was a popular editor on NPR’s Culture desk, drawing in readers and listeners with her outpouring of knowledge of cats, comics and science fiction, as well as her on-site reporting at Comic-Con.

 Mayer died at Holy Cross Hospital in Silver Springs, Maryland, of what’s believed to be a pulmonary embolism, Nancy Barnes, NPR’s senior vice president for news, said in an email to staff.